romana/vpc-router/README.md

   allows those clusters to span multiple VPC Availability Zones, all while using native VPC networking and without being hindered by VPC's 50 route limit.
-The Romana plugin watches the network topology knowledge from Romana and translates it into the required route-spec for vpc-router.
+The Romana plugin watches the network topology knowledge from Romana and translates it into the required route spec for vpc-router.

 ### Mode 'configfile'